 Alabama Kindergarten Inventory of Developing Skills

 The ADECE is particularly concerned about the early learning development of a child and its impact on closing the achievement gap.
-Due to COVID19, Alabama’s early learning programs, childcares and livelihoods of families have been disrupted.
-This disruption has put many of Alabama’s children at risk of entering kindergarten behind the widely held expectation.
+Due to COVID-19, Alabama’s early learning programs, childcares and livelihoods of families have been disrupted.
+This disruption has put many of Alabama’s children at risk of entering kindergarten behind the expected timeframe.
 To identify possible developmental concerns and learning needs, ADECE will be administering a Kindergarten Entry Assessment (KEA) to all entering kindergarten students in Fall 2020, called AlaKiDS: The Alabama Kindergarten Inventory of Developing Skills.

-AlaKiDS will provide the Kindergarten teacher with needed information to begin immediately meeting the individual developmental learning needs of each child.
-Teachers will be provided training and all related supplies and materials by ADECE, and AlaKiDS will be administered within the first month of the school year.
+AlaKiDS will provide the kindergarten teacher with necessary information to begin immediately meeting the individual developmental learning needs of each child.
+ADECE will provide teachers with training and all related supplies and materials, and AlaKiDS will be administered within the first month of the school year.